apoorvt95/SMTS/README.md

 * The Traffic density is calculated using image processing of real time feed from IPcamera installed at junction.
 * A network of such RaspPI are connected to a Main server where the RaspPI forwards the calculated Traffic Density.
 Using our self defined algorithm, The main server finds optimal traffic signal timer value for each signal and then forwards to each RaspberryPI.
 These RaspberryPI then furthers forwards to each signal.

+##Phases
+###1)Network
+Need to code for establishing network connection between RaspberryPI node(s) and main server preferably using Networking Socketing.
+The communication should be full duplex.
+###2)Image processing
+Algorithm to count number of vehicle to calulcate traffic density.
+Library preferred:OpenCV in python.